EMMA-Bench/EMMA/README.md

 ### Answer Evaluation

 Once all the model outputs have been generated, execute the `evaluate.py` function to extract the short answer text from the detailed response and evaluate the correctness of the answers.
-We offer two evaluation methods: **fast-eval** and **LLMs-eval**.
+We offer two evaluation methods: **Fast-eval** and **LLMs-eval**.
 The fast-eval method employs rule-based extraction for quicker processing, while the LLMs-eval method leverages advanced models like GPT-4o to enhance precision in extraction and evaluation.

 Fast-extract:
 ```